Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/naivigation/visit/crashing-cars/rules/_index.md

 This expansion adds a **Fuel Deck**.

-> At the end of each round, your fuel is depleted by as many cards as your current gear.
+> At the end of each round, your fuel is depleted by as many cards as your current Gear.

 Parking lots are the only exception.
 While there, you don't use any fuel.

-If you run out of fuel, you incur **2 damage**.
+If you run out of fuel, you incur **1 damage**.
 If you overfill your fuel (you want to add more fuel than you have cards), you incur **1 damage**.
 In both cases, reset the fuel tank to maximum size.

 There are two ways to refuel.

 * Play the **Refuel** vehicle card.
-Add as many cards back as the number stated.
+Gain as many Fuel cards as your current Gear.
 * Visit the **Tank Station**.
 This completely fills up your fuel tank.

-@IDEA: Some way to deplete fuel _during the round_, so refueling _during the round_ also makes more sense?
+VARIANT: For an even harder game, deplete Fuel (by current Gear) _every time_ a Drive card is played.
+(This _replaces_ draining Fuel at the end of the round.)

 {{% /rules-block %}}

 {{% rules-block heading="Taxis & Cargo" %}}

-This expansion adds a deck of **Passenger Cards** (with curses, destinations and bonuses).
+This expansion adds a deck of **Passenger Cards** (with destinations, curses and rewards).

 It also adds two Vehicle Cards.

 * **Load/Unload**: either grab a new passenger from the deck (they're now in your car), or drop off an existing passenger.
 * **Turn On Radio:** if the radio is turned on this round, the _curses_ of all your passengers are ignored.

 Your car has a maximum size of 3.
-(Though passenger curses/bonuses can change this.)
+(Some curses or rewards change this.)

-While inside your car, Passengers have a "curse" that is permanently active.
+* While inside your car, Passengers have a "curse" that is permanently active.

-If you drop off a passenger at their _preferred destination_, you get the reward listed on them.
-(If their target destination is not on the board, you can drop them off at any shop.)
+* If you drop off a passenger at their _preferred destination_, you get the "reward" listed on them.
+If their destination isn't on the board, you can drop them off at any shop.

 VARIANT: For an even bigger challenge, add this to the objective: "You can't win the game until you've successfully dropped off 5 passengers."

-VARIANT (??): For an even bigger challenge, notice how some shop tiles show icons of _passengers_. => You can only collect this shop if you have (at least) _one_ of the passengers it wants.

 {{% /rules-block %}}